sod-lol/ns-3-dev-git/src/lte/doc/source/lte-design.rst

 +++++

 The S1-AP interface provides control plane interaction between the eNB and the MME.
-In the simulator, this interface is modeled in a realistic fashion transmitting the encoded S1AP messages and information elements specified in [TS36413]_ on the S1-MME link.
+In the simulator, this interface is modeled in an ideal fashion, with direct interaction between the eNB and the MME objects, without actually implementing the encoding of S1AP messages and information elements specified in [TS36413]_ and without actually transmitting any PDU on any link.

 The S1-AP primitives that are modeled are: